KSWeissmueller/ksweissmueller.github.io/_pages/publications.md

 Ritz, A., <b>Weißmüller, K.S.</b>, & Meynhardt, T. (2020).
 Public Value at Crosspoints: A Comparative Study on Employer Attractiveness of Public, Private, and Nonprofit Organizations.' <i>Review of Public Personnel Management</i>.
 Ritz, A., Steijn, A. J. (Bram), <b>Weißmüller, K.S.</b>, & Kerstin Alfes.
 (2019).
 ‘Critical life events as antecedents of public employees’ engagement and burnout.’ <i>Work & Stress</i>.
 <b>Weißmüller, K.S.</b>, Bouwman, R., & Vogel, R. (2019).
-‘Negotiation in Public-Private Partnerships – A laboratory exper-iment on context and domain.’ <i>Public Administration Review</i>.
+‘Negotiation in Public-Private Partnerships – A laboratory experiment on context and domain.’ <i>Public Administration Review</i>.
 Seidemann, I. & <b>Weißmüller, K.S.</b> (2019).‘Flipping the Coin – A Systematic Literature Review on Causes and Consequences of Workforce Homogeneity in the Public Sector.’ <i>Public Personnel Management</i>.
 Weißmüller, K.S., & De Waele, L. (2018).
 ‘Would you bribe your lecturer?
 A quasi-experimental Study on Burnout and Bribery in Higher Education.’ <i>Research in Higher Education</i>.
 Weißmüller, K.S.
 (2018).
 ‘Return of the Behavioral Paradigm?
 A Systematic Review of Nudging in Higher Education.’ <i>Higher Education Quarterly</i>.